27 The Very Hungry Dino- Instructor Guide

 Student learning objectives

-• Describe the similarities and differences between GI tracts of humans, birds and dinosaurs
+• Students will be able to compare and contrast the similarities and differences between GI tracts of humans, birds, and dinosaurs

-• Be able to describe the flow of food down the GI tract
+• Students will be able to illustrate the flow of food down the GI tract

-• Describe the roles of the crop, proventriculus or stomach, and the gizzard
+• Students will be able to describe the roles of the crop, proventriculus or stomach, and the gizzard

-• Explain the terms carnivore, herbivore and omnivore.
+• Students will be able to explain the terms carnivore, herbivore, and omnivore.
 Apply these terms to birds, mammals and/or dinosaurs

 Lesson background